ManiacalLabs/Engravinator/README.md

 Its existence is two-fold: To be both a fully functional laser engraver platform as designed *and* to be a highly flexible reference platform for other open designs.

-# Mandatory Safety & Legal Warning

-**Lasers are dangerous!** Seriously, we cannot stress enough that any laser, even low power lasers, if used improperly, can cause severe damage or injury.
-Use common sense and always use proper safety equipment.

 # Mk1 Specs

 - 130mm x 130mm working area